wallarm/product-documentation/docs/2.18/about-wallarm-waf/protecting-against-attacks.md

 ## Notifications about detected attacks, hits and malicious payloads

 Wallarm can send you notifications on detected attacks, hits and malicious payloads.
 It allows you to be aware of attempts to attack your system and analyze detected malicious traffic promptly.
-Analyzing malicious traffic includes reporting false positives, whitelisting IPs originating legitimate requests and blacklisting IPs of attack sources.
+Analyzing malicious traffic includes reporting false positives, whitelisting IPs originating legitimate requests and denylisting IPs of attack sources.

 To configure notifications: